The Best Savings Accounts in Tennessee for 2024

 The First Horizon Bank Traditional Savings Account is a low-frills savings account that gives you access to online banking and ATM withdrawals.

 To open the account, you must make a $50 opening deposit.
 Once the account is open, you’ll be charged a $5 quarterly maintenance fee unless you can maintain a daily balance of $250 or more.
 If you are able to maintain that balance there will be no monthly fees.

 If you link your First Horizon checking account, you get access to two additional features.
 The first is that you can use your checking account’s debit card to make ATM withdrawals from your savings account.
 That can help you get quick access to cash when you need it.

 You can also sign up for overdraft transfers.
-If your checking account would be overdrawn, money will instead be moved from your savings account.
+If your checking account is overdrawn, money will instead be moved from your savings account.
 This can help you avoid overdraft fees or having your debit card declined.